jonathanascona/course_guide/README.md

 - __Concept:__ When you are on a team, you should earn a reputation for knowledge in a few specific areas.
 You want to be the person that everyone knows they can ask to get the right answer.
 Find your niche and hone your skills.
 You should find moments to offer your help in these areas.

 - __Class:__ _We will have coding challenges during class.
-Some will take the entire period, and others will be short concepts before we start class.
+Some will take the multiple days, the entire period, or will be short concepts before we start class.
 All challenges will be announced at least 24 hours before the class period they occur, along with a programming topic.
 Also, you are responsible for helping your team members debug their code during the projects._

 ### Competency Scale